akomakom/jira-to-jekyll/README.md

 ### Performance

 Jekyll can take a while to build the site given a large set of issues.
-6+ hours for 32000 issues:
+6+ hours for 32000 issues (more with attachments):
 ```
 Jekyll Feed: Generating feed for posts
                     ...done in 23880.574032243 seconds.